 For the LLB Group, training and professional education is an important instrument for raising its competitiveness.
-In 2016, we invested CHF 1.6 million (2015: CHF 1.2 million) in the targeted development of managers, talent and competences.
+In 2017, we invested CHF 1.4 million (2016: CHF 1.6 million) in the targeted development of managers, talent and competences.
 Effectiveness monitoring conducted by the organisational unit Group Human Resources showed that further progress had been made in 2017.
 In addition, we invested CHF 244’000 (2016: CHF 239’000) in training programmes in accordance with the standards of the Swiss Association for Quality (SAQ).

 The culture of “challenging and promoting” has proved successful.
-In 2016, 48 percent of the 23 newly vacant leadership positions could be filled internally by an existing employee.
-At the same time, new entrant managers and employees have a high level of qualifications: 74 percent either graduated from a university or a university of applied sciences or have higher professional training.
+In 2017, 71 percent of the vacant leadership positions could be filled internally by an existing employee.
+At the same time, new entrant managers and employees have a significantly higher level of qualifications: 73 percent either graduated from a university or a university of applied sciences or have higher professional training.
 The opportunities that we offer help us to recruit and retain committed employees and managers.

 Courses are held every two years to promote the further development of our management culture.
 In 2016, our 160 managers took part in the “Leading to success II” training course and dealt intensively with our vision, our guiding principles and the StepUp2020 strategy.
 They were essentially introduced to the concept of situational leadership.
-The model can be applied flexibly to different situations and different development levels of employees.
-Managers adapt their behaviour as the particular situation requires.
+The next training courses are scheduled for 2018.

 Client adviser certification

-A strong client relationship remains the most important success factor in banking in the long-term.
+A strong client relationship remains the most important success factor in banking in the long term.
 The LLB Group accordingly invests heavily in the know-how of its employees.
-By the end of 2020, all client advisers will have completed training programmes in accordance with the standards of the Swiss Association for Quality (SAQ).
-A pilot group started the certification training in March 2016 and finished it at the end of 2016, achieving a 100 percent pass rate.
+By the end of 2020, all employees who have contact with clients will have completed training programmes in accordance with the standards of the Swiss Association for Quality (SAQ).
+A total of 55 employees were certified by the end of 2017.
+Another 70 to 75 employees are likely to receive certification in 2018.

-With our new programme for SAQ client adviser certification, we are ensuring the outstanding advisory competence of the LLB Group for the long-term according to uniform quality criteria.
-Client adviser certification also complies with the regulatory requirements that arise from the European Markets in Financial Instruments Directive (MiFID) and the Swiss Financial Services Act (FinSA).
+With our new programme for SAQ client adviser certification, we are ensuring the outstanding advisory competence of the LLB Group for the long term according to uniform quality criteria.
+The certification also complies with the regulatory requirements arising from the European Markets in Financial Instruments Directive (MiFID II) and the Swiss Financial Services Act (FinSA).

 Measuring the success of staff development